Version2beta/talks/thats_my_monkey/outline.md

 ### What is value?

+Programming is a practical art.
+Very few of us do it for aesthetic reasons; by and large we create tools other people use to build richer lives.

+The degree to which our tools meets that goal is how I define "value".
+How we as programmers deliver this value varies depending on where our product is in it's lifecycle.

+For example, I have a theory that such a high percentage of software startups fail that it's useful to just round it up to "all".
+Under that presumption, it's good to fail as cheaply as possible, so we want to deliver value quickly and frequently so that we can validate it with real users - or toss it in the bin and take a different tact.
+The tools we use to deliver this value quickly are typically rapid application development environments built in scripting languages like Ruby, Python, and Javascript; monolithin frameworks; and readily available libraries.
+The code produced by this effort is often most charitably described as "expedient".
+But we can deliver value to a potential market quickly.

+Once a product is proven in the market and we start to develop a significant user base, the short cuts we took up front start to matter.
+The code is hard to maintain.
+Bug fixes create new bugs.
+Our systems are fragile.
+We can't scale to meet demand.
+Getting through this phase is called "surviving our success".

+At this point, our system architecture, application design, and software tests really start to matter.
+We need the architecture to remain stable.
+We need the design to allow us to scale horizontally.
+We need the tests to have confidence in the code we ship.
+The value we deliver in this phase tends to lean towards delivering the tool to many users more than creating the tool.

+Assuming we have survived our success and refactored our application (sometimes rebuilding it from the ground up), we may have a mature application with a loyal base of users depending on it.
+The value we deliver in this phase tends toward delivering new features, solving issue tickets, incrementally refactoring problem areas, and removing our accumulated technical debt.

 - The value of value
   * What is value when it comes to software?
   * Delivering value frequently